-The Student Conduct Hearing Board is a committee of students, faculty, or staff members who hear disciplinary cases.
-The hearing board is authorized to determine whether a student and/or a student organization has violated the Student Code of Conduct and to recommend the imposition of sanctions.
+The Hearing Board is a committee of students, faculty, or staff members who hear disciplinary cases.
+The hearing board is authorized to determine whether a student and/or a student organization has violated the Student Code of Conduct and to recommend sanctions that will educate and promote healthy behaviors.

-The Student Conduct Hearing Board originates out of student rights that are guaranteed through the University in regard to disciplinary proceedings.
-These rights are very deeply entangled with the idea of a hearing body where students can come forth and plead their case.
-This can be seen in the student rights listed below:
+The Hearing Board supports student rights that are guaranteed through the University in regard to disciplinary proceedings.
+These rights are deeply entangled with the idea of a hearing body where students can come forth and plead their case.
+This is reflected in the student rights listed below:

 - To be informed of the Student Code of Conduct and its corresponding procedures;